Here's How Many Carbs You Can Eat a Day to Lose Weight

 How many carbs should I eat to lose weight?

 For someone weighing 150 pounds, White recommends 150-200 grams of carbs a day and 200-250 for men.
 The rest of us will have to do a little math to gauge our perfect carb levels.
 According to the Dietary Guidelines for Americans, carbs should make up 45-65 percent of your daily calorie intake, which is why a low-carb diet is classified as one where less than 45 percent of your calories are from carbs.
 So if you're consuming 2,000 calories a day, that's less than 225 grams of carbs.

-This is a good place to start, but White defines a low-carb diet as less than 125 grams a day—as long as you're mindful of your cutting.
+This is a good place to start, but White defines a low-carb diet as less than 125 grams a day—as long as you're mindful of the carbs you're cutting.
 Instead of just paying attention to how increases or decreases in your carb levels are making you look, consider how they're making you feel as well.
 You want to hit a sweet spot of fuel that leaves you energetic instead of sluggish.

 So if it isn't clear already, we'll give it to you straight: There is no universal amount of carb consumption for best weight loss results.
 It's different for every person, and it's strategic.
-Still have questions?
-Sounds like you should check out these questions about carbs — answered in five words or less.